Abortion services

 The decision to have an abortion is yours alone.

-You may also want to speak to your partner, friends or family, but you do not have to.
+You may want to speak to your partner, friends or family, but you do not have to.
 The decision is yours.

 - Pregnancy choices counselling